 Importance of Project Management

 The importance of project management cuts across different businesses and industries.
 While the goals and objectives can be achieved in any setting, they are better and more efficiently achieved within a project management structure.
 Initially, project management was reserved for special projects, for instance, delivering new and/or innovative products or initiating a digital transformation.
 Today, more organizations, especially the large ones, are adopting project management for the more routine operational tasks to accomplish them more efficiently and deliver higher value.

-Project management helps in improving your chances of achieving pre-set objectives.
-You can analyze the importance of any particular project for an organization and accordingly use your business resources.
-Project management helps in setting the scope, budget, and process of a project accurately.
+Project management involves proper planning, execution, and monitoring.
+It helps in increasing the chances of achieving optimal results for pre-set objectives.
+It enables project managers and other stakeholders to analyze the importance of any particular project for an organization and utilize business resources appropriately.
+In essence, project management helps set the scope, budget, and process of a project accurately.

 Characteristics of a Project

 What qualifies an undertaking to be a project?